Fairy Tail: Fairy Tail | Natsu Dragneel | Strongest Team | Sirius Team | Founders | Other Members

 - Eerie Pale-Skinned Brunette: A running theme with Tartaros, as well as with Zeref.

 - Evil Cannot Comprehend Good: This demon just does not see what the big deal is with humans and their feelings.
-This is Lampshaded by the Celestial Spirit King, who pities him for his incapacity to understand concepts such as love and trust.
+This is Lampshaded in the anime by the Celestial Spirit King, who pities him for his incapacity to understand concepts such as love and trust.

 - Evil Genius: He's the guy who came up with the technology used for Tartaros' Resurrective Immortality and Unwilling Demonization.